Study of polarization of even-denominator fractional quantum Hall states in SU(4) Graphene: Introduction

 \section{Introduction}

-Strongly correlated two-dimensional electron system (2DES) under a strong perpendicular magnetic field shows a remarkable collective phenomenon, the fractional quantum Hall effect (FQHE) \cite{Stormer, Laughlin'83}.
+Strongly correlated two-dimensional electron system under a strong perpendicular magnetic field shows a remarkable collective phenomenon, the fractional quantum Hall effect (FQHE) \cite{Stormer, Laughlin'83}.
 Composite Fermion (CF) theory \cite{CF, JainBook} beautifully explains the fractional quantum Hall (FQH) states in detail qualitatively.
-CF is basically the bound state of an electron and an even number ($2p$) of quantized vortices that produce a Berry phase of $2n$ for a closed loop around it, such that the CFs obey the same statistics as that of electrons.
+CF is basically the bound state of an electron and an even number ($2p$) of quantized vortices that produce a Berry phase of $2p$ for a closed loop around it, such that the CFs obey the same statistics as that of electrons.
 So the CFs experience a reduced amount of magnetic field $B^* = B - 2p \rho \phi_0$, where $\rho$ is the electron density and $\phi_0$ is the flux quanta.
 The eigenstates of the Hamiltonian of a CF are called $\Lambda$ levels, which are similar to the Landau levels (LLs) with reduced degeneracy. $n$ number of filled $\Lambda$ levels of non-interacting CFs system (integer quantum Hall effect of CF) describes the FQHE of filling fraction $\nu = \frac{n}{2pn \pm 1}$ of a strongly interacting electronic system.
 This is the beauty of this mean-field theory.
 For many years, understanding the spin polarization of the various FQH states has become a topic of great interest among experimentalists and theorists.
 In sufficiently high magnetic fields, the low-energy states are of course fully spin-polarized.
 The partially polarized and unpolarized states occur due to the competition between the cyclotron energy and Zeeman energy.
 The magnetic field (Zeeman energy) dependency of the polarization has been reported by Kukushkin and co-authors \cite{Kukushkin} in detail.
 CF theory beautifully explains most of the polarized states, except for some partially polarized states such as $50\%$ polarized state of filling fraction $2/5, 2/3$ and $25\%$, $75\%$ polarized state of filling fraction $4/7, 4/9$ etc. Ganapathy Murthy explained the partially polarized state of $2/5$ filling fraction as the density wave ordered state of CF \cite{PRL80_1999}.
-The rest of the problem is explained later by M. Indra {\it{et. al.}} \cite{PLA_MI}.
+Some of the partially polarized states are explained as mixture of different species of CF \cite{PLA_MI, Goerbig}.